rks101/jee/README.md

 * Gross Enrolment Ratio (GER) for the population in the age group 18-23 years being 27.1 (male: 26.9; female: 27.3). - Source: UGC

-* Enrollment in higher education increases to 4.14 crore, crossing the 4 crore mark for first time. - Source [AISHE survey 2020-2021](https://pib.gov.in/PressReleseDetailm.aspx?PRID=1894517)
+* Enrollment in higher education increases to 4.14 crore, crossing the 4 crore mark for the first time. - Source [AISHE survey 2020-2021](https://pib.gov.in/PressReleseDetailm.aspx?PRID=1894517)
-* As per 2011 population projections for 18-23 years age group, GER has increased to 27.3 - Source [AISHE survey 2020-2021](https://pib.gov.in/PressReleseDetailm.aspx?PRID=1894517)
+* As per 2011 population projections for the 18-23 years age group, GER has increased to 27.3 - Source [AISHE survey 2020-2021](https://pib.gov.in/PressReleseDetailm.aspx?PRID=1894517)
-* The total number of Universities / University like institutions registered is 1,113, Colleges 43,796 and Standalone Institutions 11,296.
+* The total number of Universities / university-like institutions registered is 1,113, Colleges 43,796, and Standalone Institutions 11,296.
 Source [AISHE survey 2020-2021](https://pib.gov.in/PressReleseDetailm.aspx?PRID=1894517)
-* The total number of faculty/teachers are 15,51,070 of which about 57.1% are male and 42.9% are female.
+* The total number of faculty/teachers are 15,51,070, of which about 57.1% are male, and 42.9% are female.
 Source [AISHE survey 2020-2021](https://pib.gov.in/PressReleseDetailm.aspx?PRID=1894517)

-* In 2002, the total number of seats at 7 IITs were **3357** (with IIT Roorkee included from 2001).
-In 2022, the total number of seats at 23 IITs were **16598**.
+* In 2002, the total number of seats at 7 IITs was **3357** (with IIT Roorkee included from 2001).
+In 2015, the total number of seats at 16 IITs was **10,000**.
+In 2022, the total number of seats at 23 IITs was **16598**.

 ----